FirelyTeam/firely-docs/fhirnetapi/parsing/poco-serialization.rst

 * ``Serialize`` - writes the POCO to an XmlWriter
 * ``SerializeToDocument`` - turns the POCO into an ``XDocument`` or ``JObject``

-Continuing the previous example, we could change some value in the parsed Patient and then serializing out again:
+Continuing the previous example, we can change some value in the parsed Patient and then serialize it back out:

 .. code-block:: csharp